cryptonative-ch/aqua-js/examples/refund-fixed-price-sale.md

 This example demonstrates how to refund a `FixedPrice` Sale using the Mesa contracts on xDAI.

+> :warning: **This script automatically send funds to addresses**: Make sure you have funds and are certain this should be done!

 Steps:

 1. Get all transactions for associated contract via blockscout API